Why PMDD Makes You Question Life

 Why Am I Here?

-The first thing you need to know is all the questions, doubt, and uncertainty you may have go hand in hand with a condition of this nature, so I want to assure you that your life is not a lost cause by any means.
+The first thing you need to know is all the questions, doubt, and uncertainty you may have go hand in hand with a condition of this nature, so I want to assure you that your life isn’t a lost cause by any means.

-From my experience, the fluctuating symptoms of the condition over the years created a strong sense of self-unreliability which made my feelings towards my future appear hopeless.
+In my experience, the fluctuating symptoms of the condition over the years fostered a deep sense of self-doubt, leaving my outlook on the future feeling increasingly hopeless.

 Image by Thuanny Gantuss on pexels